What is Finasteride?

 Conclusion on Finasteride Efficacy

-The scientific evidence for finasteride is clear: It is one of the most effective active ingredients against androgenetic hair loss.
-Study data shows high success rates where 2 out of 3 users experience regrowth, while almost all users stop active hair loss and achieve good stabilization.
-Effects remain stable over years showing proven long-term efficacy.
-Best results are achieved with early treatment start when follicles are still active.
+The scientific evidence for finasteride is clear: It is one of the most effective active ingredients against hereditary hair loss.
+The study data shows that new hair growth occurs in 2 out of 3 users.
+Active hair loss stops in almost all users.
+The effects remain stable over years.
+The best results are achieved with early treatment when hair follicles are still active.

-For practical information on access and application see Finasteride Prescription Switzerland.
-Information on side effects can be found under Finasteride Side Effects.
-For a comparison of dosage forms, read our article Finasteride Topical vs. Oral.
+For practical information on obtaining and using finasteride, see our articles on finasteride prescriptions and finasteride side effects.
+For a comparison of forms of administration, read our article on topical vs. oral finasteride.
 You can also start an online consultation or learn more about the causes of hair loss.